sonata-nfv/son-tutorials/docs/index.md

 The main modules of the SP are the following:

-* ***Gatekeeper:*** controls and enforces whoever (and whatever) wants to interact with the SP and guarantees the quality of the submitted packages, by validating them against a schema (syntactically), the topology of the described service and it's integrity;
+* ***[https://github.com/sonata-nfv/son-gkeeper](Gatekeeper):*** controls and enforces whoever (and whatever) wants to interact with the SP and guarantees the quality of the submitted packages, by validating them against a schema (syntactically), the topology of the described service and it's integrity;
-* ***Catalogues:*** stores and manages (smart delete: only packages with services that do not have running instances can be deleted) package files, it's meta-data as well as service's and functions' meta-data;
+* ***[https://github.com/sonata-nfv/son-catalogue](Catalogues):*** stores and manages (smart delete: only packages with services that do not have running instances can be deleted) package files, it's meta-data as well as service's and functions' meta-data.
+The catalogues use the SONATA schema for their metadata as defined in [https://github.com/sonata-nfv/son-schema](SONATA schema);
-* ***MANO Framework:*** the orchestrator, who manages each service's lifecycle, including when the service and/or its functions bring specific managers with them to be used in certain segments of their lifecycle.
+* ***[https://github.com/sonata-nfv/son-mano-framework](MANO Framework):*** the orchestrator, who manages each service's lifecycle, including when the service and/or its functions bring specific managers with them to be used in certain segments of their lifecycle.
 Please note the clear separation between the two levels, the ***Network Function Virtualization Orchestrator (NFVO)*** and the ***Virtual Network Function Manager(VNFM)*** and Controller.
 This separation was originally recommended by ETSI, and it effectively corresponds to two very different levels of abstraction that is important to be kept separate;
-* ***Infrastructure Abstraction:*** hides the complexity and diversity of having to deal with multiple VIMs and WIMs;
+* ***[https://github.com/sonata-nfv/son-sp-infrabstract](Infrastructure Abstraction):*** hides the complexity and diversity of having to deal with multiple VIMs and WIMs;
-* ***Repositories:*** stores and manages service and function records, resulting from the instantiation, update and termination processes;
+* ***[https://github.com/sonata-nfv/son-catalogue-repos](Repositories):*** stores and manages service and function records, resulting from the instantiation, update and termination processes;
-* ***Monitoring:*** collects, stores and provides monitoring data for the services and functions instances.
+* ***[https://github.com/sonata-nfv/son-monitor](Monitoring):*** collects (via [https://github.com/sonata-nfv/son-monitor-probe](monitoring probes)), stores and provides monitoring data for the services and functions instances.

 These are the highest level modules.
 Further details on each one of them can be found in each one of those modules GitHub's repositories.